 GeneCards Summary for TFEB Gene

 TFEB (Transcription Factor EB) is a Protein Coding gene.
-Diseases associated with TFEB include translocation renal cell carcinoma and pycnodysostosis.
+Diseases associated with TFEB include translocation renal cell carcinoma and childhood kidney cell carcinoma.
 Among its related pathways are Translational Control and Apoptosis and Autophagy.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein dimerization activity.
 An important paralog of this gene is MITF.

 UniProtKB/Swiss-Prot for TFEB Gene

 Transcription factor that specifically recognizes and binds E-box sequences (5-CANNTG-3).
 Efficient DNA-binding requires dimerization with itself or with another MiT/TFE family member such as TFE3 or MITF.
 In association with TFE3, activates the expression of CD40L in T-cells, thereby playing a role in T-cell-dependent antibody responses in activated CD4(+) T-cells and thymus-dependent humoral immunity.
 Specifically recognizes and binds the CLEAR-box sequence (5-GTCACGTGAC-3) present in the regulatory region of many lysosomal genes, leading to activate their expression.
 It thereby plays a central role in expression of lysosomal genes.
 Acts as a positive regulator of autophagy by promoting expression of genes involved in autophagy.
 Specifically recognizes the gamma-E3 box, a subset of E-boxes, present in the heavy-chain immunoglobulin enhancer.
 Plays a role in the signal transduction processes required for normal vascularization of the placenta.